wgetgoose/dotfiles-linux/README.md

 # Dotfiles
-A set of dotfiles for NeoVim, ZSH, Alacritty, and the like managed using [chezmoi](https://github.com/twpayne/chezmoi).
+A set of dotfiles for NeoVim, ZSH, Alacritty, and the like managed using [chezmoi](https://github.com/twpayne/chezmoi). `chezmoi` is the reason that the files are named `dot_zshrc` instead of `.zshrc`.
 Designed for linux systems and tested on Fedora 39.

 ## NeoVim